hypestv

 - Change VM state (starting/stopping/resetting)

-- Enable serial port output
+- Enable serial port output to standard output, or input/output to another terminal window

 - Inspect paravisor state